Water Quality Monitoring

 COMING SOON: Nitrates/nitrites and macroinvertebrates

-Each water quality monitoring team is given all equipment along with detailed written instructions are included with each kit, outlining protocols to be followed consistently at each site and with each monitoring session.
-Documentation is collected on data sheets and the results transferred to a spreadsheet.
-Water quality data is then reported annually to a national database.
+Each team is given a monitoring kit along with detailed written instructions outlining protocols to be followed consistently at each site and with each monitoring session.
+Documentation is collected on data sheets and the results are reported annually to the National Park Service and a national database.

 The 2025 calendar of quarterly monitoring weekends is as follows:

-Feb.
-23 @ 11am - TRAINING DAY at Briceburg, Merced River Recreation Area.
+May 17 @ 10am-noon - TRAINING DAY at Briceburg, Merced River Recreation Area.
 We'll show you everything you need to know!

 August 22-25 (kits are dropped of the 22nd, collected the 25th)